luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 We have several options for the Fare.
 The mean, the most common value, or the fifty percentile.
-Let's find these values for passangers in third class embarked at Southampton (Embarked='S').
+Let's find these values for passengers in third class embarked at Southampton (Embarked='S').
 First the most common value:

 {% highlight ruby %}